cambiotraining/unix-shell/materials/99-extras/03-faqs.md

 title: "Unix Frequently Asked Questions"
 ---

-This document answers some questions asked frequently during the Unix and shell scripting lessons.
+### This document answers some questions asked frequently during the Unix and shell scripting lessons and is hopefully helpful as a reference.
+Please do ask any and all questions you may have during the session (please use the Google Doc for online sessions).

 ## Shell 101
 ### What is a kernel and what is a shell?